toralfhus/PRRT_sample_size/readme.md

 suggesting this is a representative power of the study.

 ## Extrapolation to higher population sizes
-Instead of over-sampling the original data, the power / sample-size relationship is modelled using a logarithmic function.
+Instead of over-sampling the original data, the power / sample-size relationship is modelled using the [cumulative Weibull distribution](https://en.wikipedia.org/wiki/Weibull_distribution), which may approach both a log-shaped (e.g. pub 7 fig 6A) or logistic curve (e.g. pub 3 fig 3A) depending on the parameters.

 Thus enabling a coarse estimate of the required sample size to reach a desired power.

 ```python
 analyze_bootstrapped_params(path_save, stat_sign, nm=nm, plot=(fig, ax[i]), fit=True, desired_power=0.9)